farolfo/pf-franco-arolfo/README.md

 Data Quality in a Big Data Context
 ==================================

-Also tentatiev title: Measuring Data Quality on Social Network Feeds Also tentatiev title: Measuring Data Quality on Twitter
+Also tentative title: Measuring Data Quality on Social Network Feeds

+Also tentative title: Measuring Data Quality on Twitter

 The following project aims to define and measure Data Quality in a Big Data context, in particular, we will analize a stream of Twitter feeds.
 With this information, we aim to classify the users by the quality on the feeds they provide given a particular hashtag.